NethermindEth/juno/.github/pull_request_template.md

 ## Description

-_Explanation about why the PR is necessary_
+_Explanation about why the PR is necessary._

 ## Changes: